hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 Prior to performing the differential expression analysis, it is a good idea to know what sources of variation are present in your data, either by exploration during the QC and/or prior knowledge.
 Once you know the major sources of variation, you can remove them prior to analysis or control for them in the statistical model.

 ## Design formula
 You can specify the sources of variation in your DESeq2 model using a **design formula**.
-A design formula tells the statistical software which sources of variation to control for, as well as, the factor of interest to test for differential expression.
+A design formula tells the statistical software which sources of variation to control for, as well as, the factor of interest to test for during differential expression testing.
 For example, if you know that sex is a significant source of variation in your data, then `sex` should be included in your model.
 The **design formula** should have **all of the factors in your metadata that account for major sources of variation** in your data. **The last factor entered in the formula should be the condition of interest.**

 For example, suppose you have the following metadata: